hostile/hostile-express-sdk/README.md

 ### Installation

-Installing the Hostile RouteGroup core into your preexisting Node.js project is simple.
+Installing this library into your preexisting Node.js project is simple.
 Ensure you have Express installed, then execute `npm install @hostile/express-sdk`.